Chaudhry Sarwar: Pakistani political career

-Sarwar established the Sarwar Foundation in 2000, which focuses on on provision of healthcare, clean water, education and women empowerment within Pakistan.
+Sarwar established the Sarwar Foundation in 2000, which focuses on provision of healthcare, clean water, education and women empowerment in Pakistan.

-He campaigned and fundraised in Britain for the centre-right conservative party Pakistan Muslim League (N) during the 2013 General election in Pakistan.
-Soon after Pakistan Muslim League (N) chief Nawaz Sharif was sworn in as prime minister, he showed his intentions for becoming governor of Pakistan's most populous province Punjab.
+He campaigned and fundraised in Britain for the centre-right conservative party Pakistan Muslim League (N) during the 2013 general election in Pakistan.
+Soon after Pakistan Muslim League (N) chief Nawaz Sharif was sworn in as prime minister, he showed his intentions to become governor of Pakistan's most populous province Punjab.

 On 5 August 2013, he was sworn in as the 31st Governor of Punjab.

 He resigned as governor of Punjab on 29 January 2015.
 On 8 February 2015, Sarwar joined Pakistan Tehreek-e-Insaf (PTI).
 On 3 March 2018, Sarwar was elected to the Senate of Pakistan on a general seat from Punjab after receiving 44 first priority and two second priority votes in the senate elections of that year.

-On 5 September 2018 Sarwar took oath as 33rd Governor of Punjab.
-In May 2021, shortly before the 2021 Scottish Parliament election, Scottish Pakistani voters received WhatsApp messages urging them to vote for Scottish Labour, whose leader is Sarwar's son, Anas Sarwar.
-The message read: "Warm greetings to you and your family.
-As all of you know that 6th of May is the Scottish Parliament election where Anas Sarwar is leading the Scottish Labour Party.
-For progress and unity, I request you to vote for Scottish Labour on BOTH BALLOTS.
-And as always thank you for your support.
-Mohammad Sarwar, Ex-MP Glasgow Central."
+On 5 September 2018 Sarwar took oath as 33rd Governor of Punjab in the PTI Punjab administration.

+On 3 April 2022, amidst a constitutional crisis in Punjab, Sarwar was removed from the position of Governor of Punjab by the federal government and was replaced with Omar Sarfraz Cheema.
+His removal followed complaints from Parvez Elahi that he was not cooperative with PTI's allies.

+Afterward, he criticized the PTI leadership and left the party.
+He then joined the Pakistan Muslim League (Q), and left (PMLQ) in early 2024, and in January 2024, he joined the Pakistan People's Party (PPP).